GRADIEND: Feature Learning within Neural Networks Exemplified through Biases: Methodology

 \subsection{Motivation}

 Gradient-based explanation methods, such as Grad-CAM \citep{gradcam} and Integrated Gradients \citep{integratedGradients}, have proven effective in providing insights into a model's internal workings \citep{chen2020adapting, selvaraju2020grad, lundstrom2022rigorous}, highlighting which parts of the model were crucial to a specific prediction.
 During the training of neural networks, the optimizer inherently determines which neurons require updates, specifically those that contributed incorrectly to the model's output.
-We leverage this mechanism through a \gls{tpt} \rev{whose masked token is sensitive to a chosen feature (e.g., gender, race, religion)}.
-For encoder-only models, we use \gls{mlm} \citep{bert}, and for decoder-only models, we use \gls{clm} \citep{radford2018improving}.
+We leverage this mechanism through a \gls{tpt} whose masked token is sensitive to a chosen feature (e.g., gender, race, religion).
+For encoder-only models, we use \acrlong{mlm} (\acrshort{mlm}\glsunset{mlm}; \citealt{bert}), and for decoder-only models, we use \acrlong{clm} (\acrshort{clm}\glsunset{clm}; \citealt{radford2018improving}).
 For clarity, the following explanations focus on the \gls{mlm} variant, with details on adapting the task to \gls{clm} (e.g., using only left-side context before the [MASK]) provided in Appendix~\ref{app:tpt-generative}.

-\rev{ To illustrate, consider the binary gender case.
-Suppose we have a sentence where the masked token refers to a gendered pronoun determined by a name, e.g., ''\emph{Alice explained the vision as best [MASK] could .}''.
+To illustrate, consider the binary gender case.
+Suppose we have a sentence where the masked token refers to a gendered pronoun determined by a name, e.g., ``\emph{Alice explained the vision as best [MASK] could .}''.
 Here, \emph{she} is the \emph{factual} target (consistent with the context), while \emph{he} serves as the \emph{counterfactual} target.
-For features with more than two classes, the counterfactual notion naturally generalizes to an \emph{orthogonal} target: any instance of the same feature that differs from the factual one (e.g., another race or religion) can serve as an alternative target. }
+For features with more than two classes, the counterfactual notion naturally generalizes to an \emph{orthogonal} target: any instance of the same feature that differs from the factual one (e.g., another race or religion) can serve as an alternative target.

-\rev{By using factual-orthogonal evaluations for two feature classes, gradient differences are computed} to isolate \rev{feature}-related updates by eliminating non-\rev{feature}-related changes common to both cases.
-This difference yields two inverse directions: strengthening or mitigating bias \rev{with respect to the chosen feature classes)}, depending on the gradient order.
-In the mitigating direction, the factual \rev{feature}-related updates are eliminated, effectively removing the established factual associations, while the orthogonal updates are emphasized to facilitate the learning of new, \rev{orthogonal} associations.
+By using factual-orthogonal evaluations for two feature classes, gradient differences are computed to isolate feature-related updates by eliminating non-feature-related changes common to both cases.
+This difference yields two inverse directions: strengthening or mitigating bias with respect to the chosen feature classes), depending on the gradient order.
+In the mitigating direction, the factual feature-related updates are eliminated, effectively removing the established factual associations, while the orthogonal updates are emphasized to facilitate the learning of new, orthogonal associations.